cleungpaton/LLMlandscape/README.md

 By citing every answer, Perplexity directly addresses the issue of hallucinations and misinformation.

 **My opinion:**
-Excellent for research tasks and fact-checking, less flexible for creative use.
+Excellent for research tasks and fact checking, less flexible for creative use.

 ---